Skip to main content

 Distributing and managing apps is the second most common use of MDM software, after security.

 Remote lock.
-Lock the device instantly and display a message with instructions.
-Useful when an employee reports a lost phone.
+Lock the device instantly and display a custom message with contact information.

 Remote wipe.
-Erase all data.
-On BYOD devices, you can wipe only the work container.
-On corporate devices, a full wipe returns the device to factory state.
+Erase all data on the device.
+On BYOD devices, you can wipe only the corporate container, leaving personal data intact.

 Remote support.
-Some MDM tools include remote screen viewing or control.
+Some MDM solutions include remote screen viewing or control.
 An IT admin can see the user's screen and guide them through troubleshooting, or take control to fix the issue directly.
-This is especially valuable for field workers who cannot bring their device to the office.
+This is especially valuable for field workers who cannot bring their device to the office, and can cut mean time to resolution in half.

 Reporting and Analytics